Hardeman County DUI Court Process

 - License Suspension: [2 years]

-- Other Requirements: Alcohol and drug treatment program, community service, and mandatory ignition interlock device (IID).
+- Other Requirements: In addition to jail time and fines, you will be required to complete an alcohol and drug treatment program, perform community service, and have a mandatory ignition interlock device (IID) installed in your vehicle.

 Third Offense